Antietam Highlands Wine Trail

 Call ahead – This is the busiest time of the year for the liquor industry.
 Many stores make 70 percent of their profit between Halloween and New Years.
 They are offering special for bulk purchases.
 Ask what specials are they offering, like 10% off case purchases and when are the specials available.
 Make sure you ask can the case be mixed.
 There is greater value with mixed case (e.g., different types of wine in a case).

 Shop for the holiday season, not for a day – Realizing this blog’s subject is Thanksgiving; however, do not just purchase for that day.
+Save time and money.
+You can avoid multiple trips to the store when you purchase in bulk.
 There is value in purchasing in bulk.
-You can also serve the wine throughout the holiday season, or give them at gifts.
+You can also serve the wine throughout the holiday season, or give bottles as gifts.

 Avoid the displays – I cannot say with 100 percent certainty, but the wine on the displays did not make Wine Enthusiast 90 point or higher ranking.
 They are more for promotional value.
 You may not get the best value for your purchase.

 Taste, taste and taste some more – Remember wine store owners are joyous this time of year because they are making money!
 They want you to buy.
-They are going to offer wine tastings at least once a week, if not more.
-If you try it, you like, you will buy it.
+They are going to offer FREE wine tastings at least once a week, if not more.
+Shop owners are hoping you will try it, you like it, you will buy it.
 I am not encouraging you to buy everything, but I am encouraging you to try everything.
-It is difficult to determine what you like by reading the label.
-If the bottle is open, try it.
+You cannot always know what you like by solely reading the label.
+The bottle is open, try it.

 Hope you have a safe, joyful, and enjoyable Thanksgiving holiday.
 Happy Thanksgiving from the Vino 301 Wine Concierge Team.